evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 - **Privileged-authorization UNAT mints** – A central authority issues supply.
 This model avoids bots successfully but introduces a centralized dependency.
 It is suitable for initial one-time distributions but cannot guarantee long-term issuance.
 - **Third-party indexers** – Both models rely on external indexers to track supply over time, which also cannot guarantee ongoing operation long term.

-To ensure sustainable, autonomous issuance for collections such as **Natcats**, where supply may continue for decades, a system must support both decentralized issuance and balanced distribution controls. **P2P Perpetual Distribution** satisfies these requirements.
+To ensure sustainable, autonomous issuance for collections such as **Natcats**, where supply may continue for decades, a system must support both decentralized issuance and balanced distribution controls. **P2P Perpetual Distribution** is designed to meet these requirements.

 ---